treatments for hair loss

 So why is it that only 1% actually seek help?
 Finding a solution to your hair loss can be extremely overwhelming.
 From the vast amount of information on the internet to trying to schedule an appointment in our busy schedule.

 At HairSmart, we are passionate about education.
 We believe knowledge is power.
 We don’t like to preach fear, misinformation or take advantage of ignorance.
 In fact, one of our core values is honesty.
-So here is a complete and detailed list of ALL hair loss treatment options out there.
+So here is a complete and detailed list of treatments for hair loss options out there.

 Common Types of Hair Loss